 Finally, we build, check and install library:

-If everything goes fine, there should not be any error reported.
+If everything goes fine, there should not be any errors reported.
 Next on the list is EMOSLIB.

 First, untar the archive: